 Executive sessions of the independent directors are held prior to each regularly scheduled in-person meeting of the board of directors.
 Executive sessions do not include any of our non-independent directors and are chaired by a lead independent director who is appointed annually by the board of directors from our independent directors.
 Mr. McNamee currently serves as the lead independent director.
-In this role, Mr. McNamee serves as chairperson of the independent director sessions and assists the board in assuring effective corporate governance.
-The independent directors of the board of directors met in executive session four (4) times in 2010.
+In this role, Mr. McNamee serves as chairperson of the independent director sessions.
+The independent directors of the board of directors met in executive session four (4) times in 2011.